Solving $\boldsymbol{B}$-physics anomalies with axion-like particles and sterile neutrinos

 Pheno 2026

 This week I was at the University of Pittsburgh for the Phenomenology 2026 Symposium (Pheno), where I gave a talk on my recent work on light axion-like particles and lepton flavor violation in muonic atoms.
-I wrote about this work in my previous blog article here, and you can find the paper on arXiv.
+I wrote about this work in my previous post on muonic atoms, and you can find the paper on arXiv.

-The conference had great talks throughout.
-I especially liked those on the topics of quantum information theory and machine learning applications in high-energy physics, areas I have not had a chance to explore yet.
+The conference was three days long and had great talks throughout.
+I especially liked those on the topics of quantum information theory and machine learning applications in high-energy physics, areas I have not had a chance to work on yet.
 Beyond Pheno, Pittsburgh itself made for a pleasant visit.
-I stayed downtown and got to see many beautiful buildings.
+We stayed downtown and got to see many beautiful buildings.
 One evening, my wife and I visited Point State Park where the three rivers meet.
 We took a nice stroll along the riverside.
 The photo above is from that walk.
 I would certainly like to return for the conference in the future.

 Searching for new physics in muonic atoms